RohanAlexander/telling_stories_with_data/_book/index.md

 lof: yes
 site: bookdown::bookdown_site
 monofont: "inconsolata"
-description: "Learning how to tell stories with data."
+description: "This book is about learning how to tell stories with data."
 github-repo: RohanAlexander/telling_stories_with_data
 graphics: yes
 always_allow_html: true
 cover-image: tellingstorieswithdatapainting.png
-url: tellingstorieswithdata.com
 ---